Grids-and-Guides/osff-documentation/docs/authorizer.md

 };
 ```
 #### step 3
-Register the Authorizer function in `app-config.ts` file
+Register the Authorizer in `app-config.ts`

+Finally, register the custom authorizer function within your app-config.ts file.
+This step makes the authorizer available for use in your API routes.

 ``` ts
 // bin/app-config.ts